 Example: On January 5, you buy 100 shares of stock for $900.
 On July 1, you sell the shares for $500, but then, on July 15, you repurchase the shares for $600.
 Therefore, you cannot deduct a loss of $400.
-Instead, you must add the $400 to the basis of the repurchased stock, so the tax basis for the stock will be $1,000.
+Instead, the $400 must be added to the basis of the repurchased stock, increasing the tax basis for the stock to $1,000.
 Your holding period for the new stock begins on January 5, when you bought the original 100 shares.
 On March 9 of the following year, you sell your 100 shares for $1,700.
 Therefore, you have a long-term gain of $700.

 Losses on short sales are also subject to the wash-sale rules.
 However, the wash sale rules do not apply to acquisitions by gift, inheritance, or tax-free exchanges (IRC §1091).